Can I Use Roofing Tar On My Driveway? (Answered + Best Alternatives)

 Plough Snow Carefully

-In the cold season, snow piles up, and you have to plough it out of your driveway.
-Use a shovel, raise the blade and avoid scrapping the material used to make the driveway.
-Plastic shovels are a better solution since they plough the snow without damaging the driveway.
+In the cold season, snow piles up, and you have to plow it out of your driveway.
+Use a shovel, raise the blade, and avoid scrapping the material used to make the driveway.
+Plastic shovels are a better solution since they plow the snow without damaging the driveway.

 Maintain Driveway Edges